 - Try new things!

 - From hang gliding, to swing dancing, to traveling to far away places, do the things that you may only be able to do now as a single person.
-You may just find a new passion!
+You may just find a new passion.
+Then you can also easily find naughty sluts online using adult dating and desperate for casual sex so just get on there and get laid easily.

 - Go to a Christian counselor.